This post was updated January 11, 2023 with the addition of taxa

 Hypotheses for the Development of Wings in Bats.

-Post-dusk and pre-dawn Nandinia and Ptilocercus feed by creeping up on resting prey, whether birds, eggs or grasshoppers.
-With stealth, rather than speed, they grab their prey with their “hands” before shoving their meals into their mouths.
+Post-dusk and pre-dawn basal placentals like Nandinia, Microcebus (Figs 3, 4) and Ptilocercus (Fig 2) feed by creeping up on resting prey, whether birds, eggs or grasshoppers.
+With stealth and speed, they grab their prey with their “hands” before shoving their meals into their mouths.

 Flight as a Means to Escape Predators